-Research and development expenditures consist of costs incurred in the development of new software modules and product offerings, as part of the Company's internal product development programs, which are sold, leased or otherwise marketed.
-Research and development costs are expensed as incurred.

-Based on the Company's product development process, technological feasibility is established upon completion of a detailed program design or, in the absence thereof, completion of a working model.
-Costs incurred by the Company after achieving technological feasibility and before the product is ready for customer release have been insignificant.
+Research and development expenditures consist of costs incurred in the development of new software modules and product offerings.
+Research and development costs are expensed as incurred prior to the establishment of technological feasibility.
+Costs incurred after achieving technological feasibility and before the product is ready for customer release have been insignificant.